 Where to Find Paid IB Physics Tests

-The IBO sells the IB Physics SL and HL past papers from 2015 through 2017 on their website.
+The IBO sells the IB Physics SL and HL past papers from 2016, 2017, 2019, and 2021 on their website.
 This is the only safe place to get IB Physics past papers to download.
 To find them, search for "physics exam paper."
 From there, you can sort by release date and language.

-Each paper and each mark scheme costs $3 (or $3.99 for the most recent exam).
-One full exam (including paper 1, paper 2, paper 3, and the mark scheme for each) will cost you about $18.
+Each paper and each mark scheme costs $3 (for older tests) or $3.99 for more recent tests (or $7.99 for the mark scheme and paper together).
+One full exam (including paper 1, paper 2, paper 3, and the mark scheme for each) will cost you about $18-$24.

 Buying all of the past papers and mark schemes can end up costing hundreds of US dollars, so if you're looking to spend as little as possible, I recommend just purchasing the most recent past papers, as they will be closest to what you learned.